Decoretum/Business-Applications-Development/README.md

 This framework utilizes Python and is used for both front-end and back-end.
 For this project, it is heavily used for back-end computing especially in session data, Model data analysis, and model instance creations. <br>

 <b> Javascript </b> <br>
-Plain Javascript is used for client-side rendering of dynamic HTML changes such as dropdown quantity and total cost.
-It is possible that jQuery will be used. <br>
+Plain Javascript will be used for client-side rendering of dynamic HTML changes such as dropdown quantity and total cost.
+This will also be used for User Interface and User experience. <br>

 <b> SQL </b> <br>
 SQL will be integrated with the SQLITE3 database in the future.